Report Oct. 5, 2022

 - Naphtha is expected to remain the dominant feedstock in Asia; the Middle East is expected to rely on natural gas liquids and natural gas.

 - Advances in plastic materials and chemical processes can save energy as the industry continues to meet rising consumer demand for high-performing products.

 Industrial energy demand: Bridge to lower 2°C

-- Transforming and decarbonizing the manufacturing industry will be challenging, due to the complexity and scale of the industry, as well as the need for large amounts of heat to make basic materials such as cement and steel.
+- Transforming and decarbonizing the manufacturing industry will be challenging.
+It’s large and complex, and it takes large amounts of heat to make basic materials such as cement and steel.